maevadevs/Rust-Developer-Foundation/04-Ownership/readme.md

 ---

-- Rust’s most unique feature
+- Rust's most unique feature
 - Has deep implications for the rest of the language
 - Allows to make memory safety guarantees without needing a GC
 - Other related features